 Minimum Number of Players - In team sports, a team may play with less than the regulation number of players.
 The minimum number of players needed to play will be indicated in the rules for those sports.
 After the scheduled time of a contest has passed, the contest must begin as soon as both teams have the minimum number of players required to play.
 Certain sports have grace periods.
 See specific rules for those sports for more information.

 Forfeits – Forfeits are declared at game time if a team has no one signed in.
 For indoor soccer, basketball, flag football, and volleyball, a team has a grace period if a team has at least 1 participant signed in, but doesn’t have the minimum numbers of players needed to start, to get those needed players.
 The grace period for those sports vary, so please rules for each specific sport.
 If after the grace period, the team still does not have enough to play, the game will be declared a forfeit.
 If the team does get enough to play before the grace period ends, the game will begin with time removed from the clock.
 All other sports do not have a grace period.
 If the minimum is not signed in at game time, a forfeit is declared.
-If a team forfeits twice in one season they are removed from the schedule, and is not eligible for playoffs.
+If applicable, a team who forfeits once will have their fee kept (see below).
+If a team forfeits twice in one season they are removed from the schedule, and is not eligible for playoffs, unless reinstated (see below).

 Mercy Rule – Most sports have a mercy rule in place which brings the game/match to an early end when one team has a very large and presumably insurmountable lead over the other team.
 This is to avoid teams becoming frustrated when a team “runs up” the score on them.
 More injuries and fights occur during this period, therefore the game/match is over.
 The referees also can stop a game early if in their opinion a team is purposely stalling, not trying to play competitively, or “playing around” with the losing team, in order to avoid a game reaching the mercy rule.